The Top 10 Reasons to be Thankful in the Cypress Hills Destination Area

 It’s hard to reconcile rural life with great art and cultural events, but that’s indeed what you’ll find in our Area and we are so grateful!
-Take a tour around the Broken Spoke Fine Art Gallery, enjoy artist’s working throughout the summer at The Resort at Cypress Hills, or take in the art hanging from the walls in Area restaurants and hotels.
+Take a tour around the Broken Spoke Fine Art Gallery, enjoy artist’s working throughout the summer hanging from the walls in Area restaurants and hotels.
 If you’re an artist and want to talk shop while being inspired, plan a visit to Sky Story Studio in Val Marie, the gateway to Grasslands National Park and enjoy a combination Bed and Breakfast and artist studio, which often hosts art workshops.
 Or enjoy the artistry of pottery in the Town of Eastend with Whitemud Pottery and Nixavl Pottery, which also hosts Pot Parties where you can paint your own Nixavl bowl.
-We’ve also got art-inspired events all year long with paint nights, an Artist Residence for those who need time and space to create, known as the Johnson Cultural Centre, and photography workshops hosted by Scott Aspinall Photography and others.
+We’ve also got art-inspired events all year long with paint nights, an Artist Residence for those who need time and space to create, known as the Johnson Cultural Centre, and photography workshops hosted by a variety of photographers.
 Our arts isn’t just visual, with Cowboy Poetry and live music events host at a variety of venues, it’s audible as well.
 Take in the art and culture of the Cypress Hills Destination Area and find yourself…inspired.

 #4 – A Goodnight Sleep

 Let’s face it, the world can be a stressful place, but it’s a whole lot easier to take when you’ve had a good night sleep, and that’s what you’ll get in our Area.
 Thick plush mattresses, warm cozy bed linens, quiet peaceful surroundings, gorgeous sunsets to put you to bed matched only by the gorgeous sunrises that are waiting for you to wake up to.
-Whether you luxuriate in The Resort at Cypress Hills, Elkwater Lake Lodge or Cobble Creek Lodge; enjoy the rustic authentic spaces of the Historic Reesor Ranch or Ghostown Blues Bed and Breakfast; experience the affordable options to be found at the Willowbend Motel, Willowbend Cabins, Horseshoe Haven, or Cottage of Content Vacation Rentals; or the YMCA Camp Elkwater; or rest in the comfort of our Sky Story B&B and Guesthouse 71, there literally is a bed made for everyone who wants one.
+Whether you luxuriate in the Elkwater Lake Lodge; enjoy the rustic authentic spaces of the Historic Reesor Ranch or Ghostown Blues Bed and Breakfast; experience the affordable options to be found at the Willowbend Motel, Willowbend Cabins, Horseshoe Haven, or Cottage of Content Vacation Rentals; or the YMCA Camp Elkwater; or rest in the comfort of our Sky Story B&B and Guesthouse 71, there literally is a bed made for everyone who wants one.

 #3 – Winter